 Building our Barn Quilt Trail

 In 2020, a resident painted a barn quilt on her new yard shed.
 Since the shed was in the side pasture but visible from her kitchen table, she hoped to "pretty it up a bit" with a brightly colored quilt pattern.
 Having seen barn quilts in nearby counties and longer road trips, she wondered if there would be interest in building a barn quilt trail in Chatt Hills.
 She met with the City Manager and asked if the city could support or sponsor the quilt trail.
 As it turned out, the city had funds ear-marked for tourism, and a barn quilt trail seemed a perfect way to promote the city and its heritage.
 Seeking some artistic advice, she called upon a resident artist to ask if he might serve on a committee.
 He agreed, and shared his artistic experience and his business knowledge to help guide the project.
 Next, she wondered if other residents might be interested in painting a barn quilt for the trail.
 She posted a meeting in the city's newsletter, and 10 residents came on September 25.
 They loved the idea!
 Many wanted to learn more, so she scheduled a class with an experienced barn quilt painter to help get them started.
 One resident was encouraged by her husband to start now, so together they painted a barn quilt for their horse's barn.
 With the enthusiastic support from volunteers, a committee, and the City, the Chatt Hills Barn Quilt Trail is now underway.
-As of January 31, 2021, there are 12 barn quilts on the trail.
-Our goal is to have 15 barn quilts on the trail, with a celebration event on May 1, 2021.
+As of May 6, 2021, there are 16 barn quilts on the trail.

 www.chatthillsbarnquilttrail.com | Created by Write Place Designs | 2020